Pig World

 The report shows pig sector usage increased slightly to 50mg/kg in 2024, but this still represented a 69% decline on 2015 levels.
 Use of HP-CIAs in the pig sector also inched up slightly but remained at negligible levels, just 0.005mg/kg, 99% down on 2015 levels.

 The latest VARSS report uses a new metric for antibiotic sales and use in food producing animals, which better represents UK animal populations and allows the UK data to be compared with data across Europe.
-While the mg/kg figures are different, appearing ti be lower, the trends remain the same.
+While the mg/kg figures are different, appearing to be lower, the trends remain the same.

 Reduced AMR

-The report shows the UK livestock sector has also achieved some of the biggest reductions in AMR across Europe in the last decade
+The report shows the UK livestock sector has also achieved some of the biggest reductions in AMR across Europe in the last decade.

 Recent data published earlier this year from the Animal Plant and Health Agency (APHA) and VMD reveals a strong link between reduced antibiotic use and reduced antimicrobial resistance in animals.